 To never be lost or bored or forgetful or without answers is to be something less than human.
 That Darlin’s article was not satire, indeed was grimly serious, is an indicator of how far along we’ve come in the degradation of personhood to make the machine look useful.
 Yet his thinking is the gospel of the age.
 It is a demented vision of human life, a form of technology-induced insanity – accepted almost totally as the norm.]]>

-Couple pieces to check out: I’ve been spending time hunting in the Bronx and Manhattan for the wild coyotes of New York City, which in the latest issue of Orion magazine.
-Earth Island Journal published my and the disappearance of true night in America.
-Also, for those who missed it, my latest piece in Harper’s is out electronically, buy online cialis
+Couple pieces to check out: I’ve been spending time hunting in the Bronx and Manhattan for the wild coyotes of New York City, which I write about in the latest issue of Orion magazine.
+Earth Island Journal published my piece about night-hiking in the canyonlands of Utah and the disappearance of true night in America.
+Also, for those who missed it, my latest piece in Harper’s is out electronically, here.